THE GLORIOUS

 understanding of these books?

-writers (e.g., Conzelmann) claiming that Luke's gospel is essentially a
+writers (e.g., Hans Conzelmann) claiming that Luke's gospel is

 pro-Roman apology, a gospel intended to show that Christianity

-are others (e.g., Cassidy) who claim that Luke intends to show
+are others (e.g., Richard Cassidy) who claim that Luke

 every

-argue that Luke was written mostly for Jews, or (at least)f for Jewish
+argue that Luke was written mostly for Jews, or (at least) for

 Christians.